idvorkin/idvorkin.github.io/_d/time-off-2024-08.md

 ### Work

-- I should be spending 0 time on this
+- I should be spending 0 time on this, except giving back reviews for 2 days

 ### Family

 - Lets focus on compassion and the sublime states

+## House and goods

+- ☐ Move office to upstairs
+- ☐ Seal up AC to be more effective